Code-Institute-Submissions/Code-Institute-Submissions-raccodes09-pp3-rock.paper.scissors/README.md

 - [Stack Overflow](https://stackoverflow.com/) Assisted with score counter.

+- [Geek for Geeks](https://www.geeksforgeeks.org/) Also assisted with score counter.

-- Deployment section of README.md provided by a combination of CI's template and generic template on slack.
+- Deployment section of README.md provided by a combination of CI's template and advise from users on slack.

 ### Media